-No one is born knowing how to find a missing person.
+No one is born knowing how to find a person who is missing.

 But by using your talents, reaching out for help, and with G-d’s help, there is a lot you can do.